devikkim/IKCryptoKeyboard/README.md

 ## Customize

-### Description ( The Rules )
+### The Rules.

-If you keep the rules, you can use all of the language keyboard.
+If you keep the rules, you can use all of the languages keyboard.

 <img src="/Screenshots/IKCryptoKeyboard_Description.png" />